lukasnee/wucy/README.md

+Context: this repository is FOSS for project wucy - wucyOS (currently in early developement state).
+WucyOS is developed on ESP32 ESP-IDF framework, although it is designed for portability.
+WucyOS involves FreeRTOS featuring minimalist custom kernel, fast color OLED, retro GUI, Wi-fi and BLE possibilities.

-# WUCY - Open Source Retro Watch
+# WUCY - Open Retro Watch

 `Wearable computer for nerds`

-_Currently in developement state._

 ### Vision